 Digital marketing is using online channels to advertise your business or its goods.
 A comprehensive digital marketing plan includes a variety of mediums, including SEO, email, Instagram, Facebook, SMS and other channels.

 Principles of Retail Marketing

 It’s essential to have a product that customers will desire to purchase for effective marketing.
 Retailers can boost their sales if a product appeals to the consumer.
 Big shops brand and package their goods to make your product appear desirable.

 The performance of sales and the company’s stability often depend on the sellers’ prices.
 Retailers may better target their markets and increase consumer loyalty by determining the correct product price.
 A retailer’s sales and income may be increased by setting pricing that appeals to consumers.

 Whether this venue is online or offline, customers must have a location to purchase a retailer’s goods.
 Try to make it simple for customers to buy products because satisfied customers are more likely to remain loyal to your company.

 To boost long-term sales, the promotion principle pushes retailers to spend money on promotions for their goods.
 Promotion includes effective public relations, advertising, and other initiatives to increase consumer awareness of a product.
 For retailers, this may be a successful method of product sales.

 The development of the in-store shopping experience has always been the aim of retail evolution.
 The global pandemic is a catalyst for accelerating digital change in the retail sector across domains and verticals.
-It is now up to retailers to quicken the use of technology to improve consistency in the customer experience and increase scale possibilities.
+It is now up to retailers to adapt the use of technology to improve consistency in the customer experience and increase scale possibilities.
 Like every other industry that contributes to a nation’s GDP, the retail sector in India has seen several changes over time and will likely undergo more in the coming years.